A BETTER BOURNEMOUTH

 (xi) any land in the authority's area for which you have a licence (alone or jointly with others) to occupy for 28 days or longer; or

-(b) a decision in relation to that business might reasonably be regarded as affecting your well-being or financial position or the well-being or financial position of a relevant person to a greater extent than the majority of-
+(b) a decision in relation to that business might reasonably be regarded as affecting your well-

 (i) (in the case of authorities with electoral divisions or wards) other council tax payers, ratepayers or inhabitants of the electoral division or ward, as the case may be, affected by the decision;